CromwellCMS/Cromwell/website/docs/development/plugin-development.md

 }
 ```

 `getStaticProps` here works as in Next.js pages.
-Cromwell CMS root wrapper will collect props for all Plugins at the requested page and pass them to components.
-Which means your plugin can be statically pre-rendered with all the data at the Next.js server.
+Cromwell CMS root wrapper will collect props for all Plugins on the requested page and pass them to components.
+This means your plugin can be statically pre-rendered with all the data at the Next.js server.

 Plugin's settings will be passed to `getStaticProps` in the context.
-Since this function executed only at the backend, you can safely extract your private settings and pass other to the frontend as data.
+Since this function is executed only at the backend, you can safely extract your private settings and pass others to the frontend as data.

 ## Backend

 Backend bundle is a module that will be executed on API server.
-Server will include your module's exports.
-These specific exports called extensions.
+The server will include your module's exports.
+These specific exports are called extensions.

 ```ts title="src/backend/index.ts"
 import { TBackendModule } from '@cromwell/core-backend';